HenrySiau/CatalogApp/README.md

 ## Installation
 Python==3 or greater<br>
-Flask==0.12.2<br>
-SQLAlchemy==1.1.15 <br>
-The Google APIs Client Library for Python:<br>
-pip install --upgrade google-api-python-client<br>
-pip install --upgrade google-auth google-auth-oauthlib google-auth-httplib2<br>
-pip install --upgrade requests<br>
+$ pip install -r requirements.txt<br>

-you can see my packages at requirements.txt<br>

 ## Set up the database
+in this app I use PostgreSQL, with user grader<br>
-You can modify database setting at database.py<br>
+You can modify database setting at database.py if you use different database or different user name<br>
 to initiate database, run $ python init_db.py<br>

 ## Usage